 If you can't make your mortgage payment because of a government shutdown, you should contact your loan servicer to find out if you qualify for payment relief.
-If your servicer won't help you out, you might want to consider taking out a low-interest loan, cutting expenses, contacting your other creditors, or finding different sources of income to help you get by.
+If your servicer won't help you out, you might want to consider:

 Once it becomes apparent that you won't be able to make your mortgage payment, contact your loan servicer immediately.
 Don't wait until you miss a payment.
 Explain your situation and ask about options.
-Many banks will work with their clients on a case-by-case basis.
-The bank might agree to waive late fees, refund late fees, set up a repayment plan, offer a forbearance, refinance the loan, or agree to a temporary or permanent loan modification.
-(Learn how modifications, repayment plans, and forbearances work.)
+Many mortgage companies will work with their clients on a case-by-case basis.
+The servicer might agree to waive late fees, refund late fees, set up a repayment plan, offer a forbearance, refinance the loan, or agree to a temporary or permanent loan modification.

 Working something out before you actually miss a payment could save your credit score from suffering a hit.
-If you've already skipped a payment, you can ask the servicer to not to report the late payment to the credit reporting bureaus.
+If you've already skipped a payment, you can ask the servicer not to report the late payment to the credit reporting bureaus.
+Late payments usually show up on a credit report after around 30 days.
 In the past, some companies have agreed to delay negative credit reporting during a government shutdown.
 The servicer might not agree, but it doesn't hurt to ask.
 And, if the servicer still reports the delinquency, you might consider adding an explanatory statement to your credit reports.

 If you aren't able to work out a payment-relief option, you might want to consider these alternatives.

 You might be able to get a short-term, low-interest direct deposit loan.
 Some banks, mainly credit unions, offer furlough loans for people who have their paychecks deposited directly into a checking or savings account.
 You usually won't have to go through a credit check, and the interest rate could be as low as 0%.
 To find out if this type of loan is an option in your situation and to find out how much you can borrow, contact your bank or credit union.